Why a heat pump could be the perfect way to heat and cool your home.

-The Heat Pump is gaining in popularity.
+The heat pump is gaining in popularity here in Salem, OR.
 The advantage of a heat pump is the overall energy savings.
-Typically a heat pump will save you 15-20% in utility costs over a conventional system.
+Typically a heat pump will save you 15 to 20 percent in utility costs over a conventional system.

-Heat pumps are a great solutions for your home comfort system.
-That's because they work to provide both heating and cooling.
-Whether it's the hottest day of the summer, or the coldest day of winter, heat pumps work day in and day out to provide your family with premium comfort.
+Heat pumps are a great solution for your home comfort system.
+That’s because they work to provide both heating and cooling.
+Whether it’s the hottest day of the summer or the coldest day of winter, heat pumps work day in and day out to provide your family with premium comfort.

-There are, however, just as many homeowners who are badly misinformed about heat pumps and their operation.
-To help ensure that you're not one of the latter, we've included some of our FAQs's (frequently asked questions) about Heat Pumps.
+There are, however, many homeowners who are badly misinformed about heat pumps and their operation.
+To help ensure that you're not one of them, we’ve included some of our FAQs (frequently asked questions) about heat pumps:

 Q: Are heat pumps effective only in mild climates?